madmann91/bvh/README.md

 ## Features

+- A high-quality, single-threaded sweeping SAH builder,
+- A fast, medium-quality, single-threaded binned SAH builder inspired from "On Fast Construction of SAH-based Bounding Volume Hierarchies", by I. Wald,
-- Two BVH builders: A fast, single-threaded sweeping SAH builder, and a multithreaded mini-tree BVH builder inspired from "Rapid Bounding Volume Hierarchy Generation using Mini Trees", by
-  P. Ganestam et al.
+- A fast, high-quality, multithreaded mini-tree BVH builder inspired from "Rapid Bounding Volume Hierarchy Generation using Mini Trees", by P. Ganestam et al.
 - A fast and robust traversal algorithm using "Robust BVH Ray Traversal", by T. Ize.
 - A fast ray-triangle intersection algorithm based on "Fast, Minimum Storage Ray/Triangle Intersection", by T. Möller and B. Trumbore,